rehive/docs-portal/content/platform/core-resources/introduction.md

 4. Accounts
 5. Transactions

 These five resources will be  addressed in detail within this documentation.
-However, if you are looking for an in-depth picture of all the resources the platform offers.
-It is best to review the full API reference (TODO add link).
+However, if you are looking for an in-depth description of all the resources the platform offers then it is best to review the full API reference (TODO add link).